twist2/Final-Project-1/README.md

    - Expert: between 80 and 100 for quizzes, and between 85 and 100 for assignments

 * Quizzes: There are 9 quizzes total.
 There are two attempts for each quiz.
 The second attempt will be greater than or equal to your first attempt.
 Both attempts are averaged into a single score.
+Quizzes account for 15% of the final grade.

 * Reading advantage: Doing the assigned readings gives you between 0-20% advantage on quizzes